 The Museum of Cádiz combines the Museum of Fine Arts and the Archaeological Museum in one tired building.

-he collection was built upon the chance finding of a male anthropoid sarcophagus in a nearby wharf.
-This now dominates the display downstairs, along with a number of other important archaeological finds.
+The collection was built upon the chance finding of a male anthropoid sarcophagus in a nearby wharf.
+This now dominates the display downstairs, along with several other important archaeological finds.

-Upstairs contains the fine art collection of Spanish works from the 18th to early 20th centuries.
+Upstairs contains a fine art collection of Spanish works from the 18th to early 20th centuries.
 This unassuming gallery has managed to score some big names.

 The 18 canvases of angels and monks by Francisco de Zurbarán are excellent.
 Murillo, Rubens and Miró have each contributed to this very good collection.